Trent122/Intertec-Blocktec-Free-Pioneer-Program/README.md

 Welcome to the FREE repository of Intertec international blockchain learning!
 Within this repo, you will find an array of videos, readings, projects & reports this FREE curriculum is designed for a zero-hero type layout with 100% free resources provided by an excellent open-source community!

+  # WATCH ME FIRST PLEASE
-  # Table Of Contents Video
+  ## Table Of Contents Video

   https://youtu.be/UrDaRygjyWM